basavbamrah/image-caption-generator/README.md

 8. Pickle
 9. PIL
 10. NLTK
+11. django
 ## **Usage**
 1. Clone the repository
 2. Download the Flickr8k dataset from [here](https://www.kaggle.com/shadabhussain/flickr8k)

 ## **Training**
 1. Run the `train.ipynb` file to train the model.
 The model will be saved in the `model` folder.
+2. Run python manage.py runserver to start the server.
+3. Open the browser
+4. Go to generate caption and upload the image.
+5. The caption will be generated.

 Created by [Basav Bamrah]